rxnnct/JobsMonitor/README.md

 * PostgreSQL
 * Google Charts

+## About application
 This project contains two parts:
 * Web application that displays vacancies statistics with various filters.
+It has an adminr panel.
 * Grabber for collecting information about vacancies from open sources via proxies.
+It can run on schedule or using the "Grub once" button in the admin panel.

 ## Screenshots
 ### Main page